Paris Street Rainy Day 1877 | Oil Painting Reproduction

 Price: $299.00

-Paris Street Rainy Day 1877 is a large oil painting on canvas.
+Paris Street Rainy Day, 1877, is a large oil painting on canvas.
 It is the most famous Impressionist painting by Gustave Caillebotte.
 What is the story behind this intriguing and enigmatic city scene?
 First, we explore Caillebotte’s techniques and painterly inspiration.

-Gustav Caillebotte Paris Street Rainy Day
+Paris Street Rainy Day by Gustave Caillebotte: Overview

-This painting is dated 1877 and entered the 3rd Impressionist Exhibition of the same year.
 Unlike many impressionist paintings in the exhibition, Gustave Caillebotte’s painting is not a bright, happy scene.
 Instead, each figure looks downward, and everyone hurries rather than strolls.
-The umbrellas protect against the rain and separate each individual from the other.
+The umbrellas protect against the rain and separate individuals from one another.
 In this way, the painting demonstrates the loneliness common to modern urban life.
 However, it is an unusually downbeat scene compared to other modern impressionist paintings, such as The Luncheon of the Boating Party by Pierre Auguste Renoir.

-Caillebotte’s Paris Street Rainy Day currently hangs in the Art Institute of Chicago, USA.
-In terms of the location in the oil painting, it depicts the Place de Dublin in Paris, France.
-Now known as the Carrefour de Moscou, it is a beautiful example of Parisian street architecture.
+Caillebotte’s famous artwork currently hangs in the Art Institute of Chicago, USA.
+The oil painting depicts the Place de Dublin in Paris, France, now known as the Carrefour de Moscou.
+It is a beautiful example of Parisian street architecture.
 Gustave Caillebotte's oil painting provides a viewpoint from the east side of the Rue de Turin looking North.
-The stunning architecture reflects Baron Haussmann’s neo-classical designs for the French capital.
+The stunning architecture reflects Baron Haussmann’s neoclassical designs for the French capital.
 These new boulevards inspired many contemporary artists.
 Indeed, just twenty years later, Camille Pissarro painted the similarly brilliant Boulevard Montmartre at Night.

-Gustave Caillebotte Paintings: Oil Painting Peproductions
+Gustave Caillebotte Paintings: Oil Painting Reproductions

-Gustave Caillebotte Paris Street Rainy Day forms part of our Art Collections catalog of Cityscape Art.
+Gustave Caillebotte's Paris Street Rainy Day forms part of our Art Collections catalog of Cityscape Art.
 If you enjoy Impressionist fine art reproductions, please explore our catalog of replica paintings.
 Buy famous art reproductions of impressionist paintings from famous artists Claude Monet, Edgar Degas, and Paul Cezanne.

 We offer a 100% money back guarantee or replacement service.
 If for any reason you are dissatisfied with your painting please contact us within 7 days of receipt, advising the reason you are unhappy and we will provide you with all the information you need for its return or replacement.